Yahweasel/nodejs-server-pages/README.md

 circumstances, but could be used to allow the server to continue doing some processing even after the page is complete.

+`response.compress(request)` will enable compression (gzip or brotli) based on what the request supports.
+To *disable* compression, which may be necessary if you need data to flush to the client immediately, use `response.compress(null)`.
+This must be done before `writeHead`, and is done automatically (compression is on by default).

 ## params